jony255/libSSD1306/README.md

 Option 2 is more portable across c compilers and, I feel, is the cleanest.
 This option doesn't require altering the `libSSD1306` codebase.
-The code the user writes is, by design, independent of the library's.
+The code the user writes is independent of the library's, as it should be.

 <a id="implementing_option_2_four"></a>
 ### Implementing option 2